By Angela Dorsey

 There is certainly a place for all those things—as long as they’re seen in the context of your overall plan.
 I encourage you to think about how you can use this money to benefit you not just now, but also years (or even decades) in the future.

 Without knowing all the details, it’s tough to say what the best course of action is for your specific situation.
 However, if you take your time, organize your finances, and think through the best course of action, you can improve your decision-making and make the best use of this significant gift.
+Also, be sure to have your own estate planning documents in place.

 We Can Help